rlyons38/T-O-P/README.md

 I have created a fundamentals folder to contain all the lessons and resources needed when working through the fundamentals course of **TOP**.
 An information dump that will be great to refer back to will be on the [Resources](/Fundamentals/HTML/ReferencePoints/Resources.html) page, linking useful tools and pages.

-A list of projects from the fundamentals course, source location and live page links will be listed here:
+A list of projects from the fundamentals course, source location and live page links will be listed below.

 ### Recipe's Site